raghavagps/il6pred/README.md

 # il6pred: A method for predicting and desiging IL-6 inducing peptides.
 Several methods have been developed for the prediction of the antigenic regions for subunit vaccines designing.
 Interleukin-6 (IL-6) is a rapidly produced proinflammatory cytokine generated as an immune response in various infections and tissue injuries.
 The elevated level of IL-6 causes cytokine release syndrome(CRS) in severe COVID-19 patients.
 Based on existing knowledge, we develop an in silico tool that allows the user to predict, scan, and map the IL-6 inducing/non-inducing peptides.
-## Refrence
+## Reference
-Dhall A, Patiyal S, Sharma N, Usmani SS, Raghava GPS (2020) Computer-aided prediction and design of IL-6 inducing peptides: IL-6 plays a crucial role in COVID-19. <a href="https://dx.doi.org/10.1093/bib/bbaa259"> Briefings in Bioinformatics, dx.doi.org/10.1093/bib/bbaa259 </a>.
+Dhall A, Patiyal S, Sharma N, Usmani SS, Raghava GPS (2020) Computer-aided prediction and design of IL-6 inducing peptides: IL-6 plays a crucial role in COVID-19. <a href="https://pubmed.ncbi.nlm.nih.gov/33034338/"> Brief Bioinform.
+22(2):936-945 </a>.

 ## Web Server
 https://webs.iiitd.edu.in/raghava/il6pred/